severalnines/docker/README.md

 ## Service Management ##

-Starting from version 1.4.2, ClusterControl requires a number of processes to be running:
+ClusterControl requires a number of processes to be running:
 * sshd - SSH daemon.
 The main communication channel.
 * mysqld - MySQL backend runs on Percona Server 5.6.
 * httpd - Web server running on Apache 2.4.